NightNovaNN/Clawpy/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-"ClawPy" is a trademark of NightNova.
-Use of the name without permission is not allowed.
+"ClawPy", "NightNovaNN" and the logo, slogans and design marks are not covered by MIT License.
+Use of the name without explicit permission from NightNova  is not allowed.

 ---